rparkr/ML-practice/Deep learning/Full page handwritten text recognition/README.md

 Each journal page has over 500 words, so the entire collection has over 325,000 words.
 At a speed of about 45 words per minute, manually transcribing the journal pages would take over 7,200 minutes, or 120 hours.
 Adding the time to photograph all 600 pages (which takes roughly 45 seconds per page, or 7.5 hours total), the entire manual transcription process could take over 3 work weeks of time to complete.
 This neural network would drastically reduce the transcription time while simultaneously increasing accuracy (hopefully).

+## Files
+The `notebooks` folder has Jupyter notebooks that I used throughout this project.
+See [4_Full-page-HTR_Neural_Network.ipynb](https://github.com/rparkr/ML-practice/blob/main/Deep%20learning/Full%20page%20handwritten%20text%20recognition/notebooks/4_Full-page-HTR_Neural_Network.ipynb) for my model.

+The notebooks are listed in the order I followed for this project.
+That is, the first notebook has various ideas of challenges to solve using neural networks; the second one generates training images; the third one processes the images, tests augmentation methods, and begins the neural network; and the fourth one has the complete neural network, assuming the data is already available (I stored my data in Google Drive and accessed it through Google Colab while running the model).

+## Overview
-**Overview:** For this project, I implemented the network architecture used by Singh et al. in ["Full Page Handwriting Recognition via Image to Sequence Extraction" (2021)](https://paperswithcode.com/paper/full-page-handwriting-recognition-via-image).
+For this project, I implemented the network architecture used by Singh et al. in ["Full Page Handwriting Recognition via Image to Sequence Extraction" (2021)](https://paperswithcode.com/paper/full-page-handwriting-recognition-via-image).
 My network is adapted from [Tobias van der Werff's implementation](https://github.com/tobiasvanderwerff/full-page-handwriting-recognition), with modifications to suit my dataset and training requirements.

 The network combines a ResNet encoder and a Transformer decoder.
 The ResNet vision model embeds input images into a feature space that the decoder attends to when predicting the next token in a sequence.
 The model is trained using teacher forcing, where the decoder receives the actual previous tokens in the sequence as its input.
 When used for inference, the decoder uses as input its previous output tokens.